stvnbrwn/AS400/README.md

 ![image](https://user-images.githubusercontent.com/75680603/126996396-d147badf-d0a5-4095-b159-4b904f722d77.png)

 	2) For Cron Module
-		those who wanted to use this utility in cron scheduler for that there is only these 5 options.
+		For those who want to use this utility in cron scheduler for them the below 5 options are available.
 ![image](https://user-images.githubusercontent.com/75680603/126996884-934b9c6b-f067-4003-bbd4-7b38134d09bd.png)

 ## Input File Example